LATEST NEWS

 Data-processing speed

 Edge data centers offer faster data processing as their proximity to end-users and devices minimizes the distance data needs to travel and, hence, the impact of latency.
+Edge data centers are expected to grow at a CAGR of 15.7%, driven by demand for low-latency processing near end users.
 Traditional data centers may introduce higher latency due to the longer network distances between the centralized location and end-users or devices.

 Network architecture and interconnectivity